openvapory/tetsy-vapory/.github/CODE_OF_CONDUCT.md

 ## 9. Contact info

-You can contact Parity via Email: community@tetcoin.org
+You can contact Tetsy via Email: community@tetcoin.org

 ## 10. License and attribution